Quick Answer

 Can You Get Tonsillitis if You've Had Your Tonsils Removed?

-How Do I Tell If It's Glandular Fever?
+How to Tell If It's Glandular Fever

 Signs that suggest glandular fever rather than standard tonsillitis:

-- Profound fatigue - often the most prominent symptom
+- Profound fatigue, often the most prominent symptom

 - Swollen glands at the back of the neck (not just the front)